 Getting connected to electricity in Spain

 Immediately after buying or renting a property in Spain (unless utilities are included in the rent), one of the first things to do when setting up utilities in Spain is to make sure that the electricity is connected.
-If you are moving into a place where the connection is still live, you only need to think about which supplier you want to be with (see section below).
+If you’re moving into a place where the connection is still live, you only need to pick a supplier.
 If you don’t have electricity connected, you’ll need to contact the local distributor.
-The distribution company is different from the supply company as they are assigned by area, so you cannot choose who your distributor is.
-The distribution companies are the five big electricity providers listed above (Endesa, Iberdrola, EDP/HC, Union Fenosa, and Viesgo).
+The distribution company is different from the supply company as they are assigned by area; you cannot choose who your distributor is.
+The distribution companies are the five big electricity providers: Endesa, Iberdrola, EDP/HC, Union Fenosa, and Viesgo.

 If you need to be connected, a technician from the distribution company in your area will visit your home to connect the electricity supply and install a supply capacity controller to regulate the contracted capacity.

-If you have purchased a home in Spain, the estate agent may arrange for the utilities to be transferred to your name or go to the offices with you (no charge should be made for this service).
-Make sure all previous bills have been paid and that the contract is put into your name from the day you take over, otherwise you will be liable for debts left by the previous owner.
+If you have purchased a home in Spain, the estate agent may arrange for the utilities to be transferred to your name or go to the offices with you.
+No charge should be made for this service.
+Make sure all previous bills are paid and that the contract is in your name when you take over.
+Otherwise, you are liable for debts from the previous owner.